iron-tower-dev/dotfiles/GITHUB_SETUP.md

 git branch -M main

 # 3. Create .gitignore (optional - the script creates a good one)
-# See the setup-github-repo.sh for the recommended .gitignore content
+# See the setup/system/setup-github-repo.sh for the recommended .gitignore content

 # 4. Add and commit files
 git add .